CyVerse-learning-materials/sonora_guide/step6.rst

     |Analyses_sharing|

-5. In the search field, search for the CyVerse user you wish to share with by searching for their CyVerse username or email address.
+5. In the Search field, search for the CyVerse user you wish to share with by searching for their CyVerse username or email address.

 6. Next, under "Permission", choose which permission you want to grant the person you are sharing these analyses with.